UT-ADL/gst_image_transport/README.md

 <sup>Forked from [tilk/h264_image_transport](https://github.com/tilk/h264_image_transport).</sup>

 H264 subscription plugin for the ROS image transport.
-This repo has been created to be used in pair with the [nvidia_gmsl_driver_ros](https://github.com/UT-ADL/sekonix_camera_ut) but can be used to decode any h264 packets published with the correct message.
+This repo has been created to be used in pair with the [nvidia_gmsl_driver_ros](https://github.com/UT-ADL/nvidia_gmsl_driver_ros) but can be used to decode any h264 packets published with the `sensor_msgs/CompressedImage` message.

 ## How to use
 ### Build